 We understand that you may have queries or concerns regarding the potential spread of the Coronavirus (COVID-19).
-We want to assure you that since the start of the outbreak we have been following all government advice and will continue to do so as part of the broader national effort to limit the spread of Coronavirus.
-We receive daily update's from the Department for Education with the latest information from Public Health England and have access to Public Health England and Department for Education helplines, as well as support from local services.
+We want to assure you that since the start of the outbreak we have been following all government advice and will continue to do so as part of the broader national effort to limit the spread of the virus.
+We receive daily update's from the Department for Education with the latest information from Public Health England and we have access to Public Health England and Department for Education helplines, as well as support from local services.

 SEND - Home Learning Support

 Programmes and Apps to Help During Home Learning

 Working on a computer for a long time can be a difficult thing to adapt to, especially when you learn are used to learning in a different way.
 Below are some helpful programmes, features and websites that you can use to help with the transition.

 Remember to check with your parent or guardian before downloading any new software to your device.

 Flux is a free application that you can get on Windows, Apple devices, and on Android devices.
 Flux makes the colour of your computer’s display change according to the time of day that you are using your computer.
 It removes the blue light that your computer, tablet or phone uses in the screen, reducing headaches and strain on your eyes whilst also helping you to get to sleep easily when you have stopped working.

 OpenDyslexic is a free font that you can download on Windows, Apple devices, and on Android devices.
 It increases readability for readers with dyslexia as the letters have a unique shape with a bold bottom.
 You can quickly figure out which part of the letter is down, helping you to recognise the correct letter and helping to keep your brain from rotating them around.